Early Intervention Services Enhance Brain Development

 An infant’s experiences have long-lasting effects on their ability to learn, regulate their emotions, connect socially, and sequentially develop for optimal neurological function.
 When there is an absence of appropriate experiences and learning opportunities in a child’s environment, the brain’s development can be stunted.

 However, if ample learning opportunities are provided, brain development is facilitated and enhanced.
 Once born, a child’s brain develops through safe attachment, rich sensory experiences and the formation of implicit memories.
 The earlier and the more often “correct” learning experiences occur, the stronger those behaviors and skills are secured in a child’s brain.
+“Yrma is absolutely fantastic!
+She has so much energy and passion for what she does and of course that is contagious for the children.
+She connected with our son so well and knew exactly how to focus and engage him.
+We are so excited for her to work with him.”

 The Earlier The Intervention, The Better